boulder-on/jblis/README.md

 https://www.youtube.com/watch?v=hBffN0xW784&t=691s

+To be clear, I have not taken the wrapper as far as he suggested in the video.
+I've wrapped BLIS in a way that allows you to access it with vanilla Java.

 ## Before you begin

 - BLIS only works on linux (and some unix ports) and Mac, there is no Windows version